 Why it’s so awesome: Chiang Mai might feel young and lively, but the truth is that it has a long and fascinating history.
 And much of that history still remains, cluttering the streets and looming above passersby.
 When you’re exploring Chiang Mai, make sure you take the time to get to know the tiny slice of history that’s contained in the Old City.

-What to do there: This area is a maze of streets, shops, temples, and historical buildings.
+What to do there: This area is a maze of streets, shops, temples, historical buildings and is surrounded by some of Chiang Mai’s best hostels.
 Fortunately, it’s also a fairly small area, so you can easily explore it on foot.
 Set out early in the morning to avoid the crowds and the heat and enjoy the atmosphere.
 There are several temples in this area that are worth seeing including Wat Phra Singh, Wat Phan Tao, and Wat Chedi Luang.
 And there are more temples too, so just wander wherever your curiosity takes you.

 #8 – Bo Sang Handicraft Village